neurosity/neurosity-sdk-js/docs/tutorials/your-first-web-app.md

   return () => {
     subscription.unsubscribe();
   };
-}, [notion]);
+}, [neurosity]);
 ```

-If the app has an active user session persisted by the Notion authentication, we'll want to get the current logged in user, and set it to the state in our App component.
+If the app has an active user session persisted by the Neurosity SDK authentication, we'll want to get the current logged in user, and set it to the state in our App component.

 The `onAuthStateChanged` method returns an observable of user auth events.
-It is important to note that when using the Notion API in the browser, the session will persist via local storage.
+It is important to note that when using the Neurosity SDK in the browser, the session will persist via local storage.
 So, if you close the app, or reload the page, the session will persist and `onAuthStateChanged` will return the user session instead of `null`.
 This is exactly what we want.

 If no session is detected we can navigate to the login page.
 Otherwise, set `user` in the component's state.